Job

 1. Eliphaz - Chapter 4-5

 Somebody named Eliphaz comes in.
 Eliphaz is trying to do a good thing.
-His motive is good, well-motivated, well-intentioned.
+His motive is good.
+He is well-motivated and well-intentioned.
 He wants Job to realize something—that God is good and He would never allow the kind of suffering that has come to Job if Job did not deserve it.
 So Eliphaz is arguing what many, many people argue, what many people think implicitly, what many people assume, what many people you minister to are going to think.
 They are going to think that you basically get what you deserve.
-If things go well for you, that is because God likes you, He is pleased.
+If things go well for you it is because God likes you and He is pleased.
 If things do not go well, you are not doing the right sorts of things.
 People link their fortunes in life with their supposed righteous in God’s eyes.
 It is very common.
 It is almost instinctive, and yet it is wrong.
 Eliphaz, as Bildad, as Zophar, three friends of Job who try to help him, all come with the same message.
 “Job, what has happened to you is the result of sin.
 Please get right with God and God is good and He will take it away.”
 That is their message.
 They say it in all kinds of different ways.
 They hammer at one part of it or another.
-They emphasize one ratio or another, but they are always making the same point, “Job, you have offended God.
-Please admit it; confess it; get right with God and He will take care of you.
+They emphasize one ration or another but they are always making the same point, “Job, you have offended God.
+Please admit it, confess it, get right with God and He will take care of you.
 These things don’t happen to undeserving people.
 God is good; He is fair; He is just; He is decent; He is caring and you just have done something wrong.”
 So Eliphaz starts out, “You get what you deserve in life.
 Don’t be resentful, trust God to be fair.”

 2. Job - Chapter 6-7